typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 Relatedly, there has been a lot of discussion and developments in our field (and others) around [*large language models*](https://en.wikipedia.org/wiki/Large_language_model), a.k.a. “artificial intelligence.”

 Here’s what we’re going to say about this: tools like [Chat&thinsp;GPT](https://openai.com/blog/chatgpt) or [GitHub Copilot](https://github.com/features/copilot) are known to often generate wrong or unnecessarily verbose code.
-This, combined with the fact that their results are derived from potentially copyrighted and/or legally questionable <nobr>sources—</nobr>usually without permission or <nobr>attribution—</nobr>means the use of these tools remains fraught, at best.
+This, combined with the fact that their results are derived from potentially copyrighted and/or legally questionable sources—usually without permission or attribution—means the use of these tools remains fraught, at best.

 We think you first need to write code yourself to understand the medium.
 Copying/adapting from Chat&thinsp;GPT/Copilot is no different from anywhere else ([see above](#code-plagiarism)) and is ultimately a disservice to your education.
-These are to be treated like any other tools at our <nobr>disposal—</nobr>as *aides* to your understanding, not *shortcuts* around learning.
+These are to be treated like any other tools at our disposal—as *aides* to your understanding, not *shortcuts* around learning.
 We think you know the difference.

 ### Recording Sessions